Dragon Quest: Your Story: Plot

-The Zenithian Sword which Luca needs is located in the town of Mostroferrato in the possession of the wealthy nobleman Rodrigo Briscoletti.
+Luca needs the Zenithian Sword, which the wealthy nobleman Rodrigo Briscoletti has in the town of Mostroferrato.
 But the town is terrorized by Bjørn the Behemoose, who stole the sword, with Briscoletti offering the hand of his daughter Nera to whoever defeats Bjørn.
-Luca manages to defeat the monster with Bianca's help and spares Bjørn when he submits.
-Though Luca finds himself not to be the Legendary Hero, he is betrothed to Nera until an encounter with a witch (Nera in disguise) convinces him to confess his feelings for Bianca.
+Luca manages to defeat Bjørn with Bianca's help.
+He spares the monster when it submits, as indicated by its eyes fading from the orange color his enemies have.
+Luca is unable to use the sword, thus proving that he isn't the Legendary Hero.
+But he's betrothed to Nera until an encounter with a witch (Nera in disguise) makes him realize that Bianca is the one he really loves.